saadbenda/ChatBot-With-JAVA-Quiz/README.md

-# ChatBot-with-JAVA-QCM
-This is a basic chatbot with a java qcm in french
+# ChatBot with JAVA QCM
+# ChatBot avec un QCM JAVA

+**This a ChatBot with a JAVA QCM you can edit.**
+*Ceci est ChatBot avec un QCM JAVA que l'on peux modifier.*